vitaly-t/path-value/README.md

 //=> {chain: ['first', 'second'], idx: 1, exists: true, value: 123}
 ```

-Function [resolvePath] supports custom `this` scope the same as [resolveValue] does.
+Function [resolvePath] supports local scope the same as [resolveValue] does.
 It will only throw an error if
-property getter/function throws an error.
+property getter throws an error.

 * Functions are automatically called within resolution chain: